 International Black History Month (IBHM) is run by group of volunteers who are passionate about celebrating and promoting Black British History.

-We are a not-for-profit organisation, and all monies raised are used to support the event and administration of the charity.
+We are a social enterprise organisation, and all monies raised are used to support the event and administration of the organisation.

 We want to reclaim Black History Month UK and return it back to its original ethos of educating people on the achievements and contributions African and Caribbean heritage peoples have made to the UK’s history and culture.